ajberk/SurpriseBNB/README.md

 [heroku]: http://surprisebnb.herokuapp.com

 ## Minimum Viable Product
-Flux-capacitr is an clone of AirBNB built on Rails and Backbone, with the twist that instead of reviewing listings by location, listings are seen randomly with the location hidden.
+SurpriseBNB is a clone of AirBNB built on Rails and Backbone, with the twist that instead of reviewing listings by location, listings are seen randomly with the location hidden.
 When a user books a listing, the location is revealed.
 Users can: